OCA/social/mass_mailing_custom_unsubscribe/README.rst

 This addon extends the unsubscription form to let you:

--  Choose which mailing lists are not cross-unsubscriptable when unsubscribing from a different one.
--  Know why and when a contact has been subscribed or unsubscribed from a mass mailing.
 -  Provide proof on why you are sending mass mailings to a given contact, as required by the GDPR in Europe.
 -  Handle discrete unsubscriptions from other recipients that are not a